These are easy slow cooker recipes

 Go to these sites first before you buy anything online and see if you can get money back.
 Anything goes from hotel stays to toys and train tickets.

-3. Use an app like Plum* to keep track of your spending and to help you save.
-Using Plum* can help you build up your savings, pay off dent quicker and invest to make your money work harder.
+3. Use an app like Snoop to keep track of your spending and to help you save.
+Using Snoop* can help you build up your savings, pay off dent quicker and invest to make your money work harder.
 It’s free to join!

 - 101 Aldi Recipes That Will Give You Dinner Ideas For Tonight